taiki-e/test-helper/README.md

 # Test helper

-This repository contains some helpers used on tests in projects managed by @taiki-e.
+This repository contains some helpers used by tests and internal tools in projects managed by @taiki-e.
 Originally extracted from test-helper from portable-atomic repository.

 There are no stability guarantees for these helpers, since they're